SNCFdevelopers/bootstrap-sncf/site/content/extern/4.3/components/forms.md

 ## Overview

+Below are components for forms (input fields, sliders, chips, help text, error management).
+However, note that buttons are in the “Buttons” section, menu-buttons are in the “Drop-downs” section and pickers are in the “Pickers” section.

 Bootstrap's form controls expand on [our Rebooted form styles]({{< docsref "/content/reboot#forms" >}}) with classes.
 Use these classes to opt into their customized displays for a more consistent rendering across browsers and devices.

 Be sure to use an appropriate `type` attribute on all inputs (e.g., `email` for email address or `number` for numerical information) to take advantage of newer input controls like email verification, number selection, and more.